Does Maximal Extractable Value (MEV) exist on Hedera?

 Understanding MEV: The Good and the Bad

-MEV refers to the potential profit validators can extract from reordering or manipulating transactions within a block.
+MEV refers to the potential profit consensus nodes can extract from reordering or manipulating transactions within a block.
 MEV is a multifaceted issue with both positive and negative aspects.
-While it offers incentives for validators and can contribute to network efficiency, it can also lead to unfair advantages, reduced decentralization, and market manipulation.
+While it offers incentives for consensus nodes and can contribute to network efficiency, it can also lead to unfair advantages, reduced decentralization, and market manipulation.
 Let's explore a real-world example of MEV in action and consider “both sides of the coin” to provide a comprehensive understanding of MEV's implications.

 Real-world example of MEV: Uniswap front-running on Ethereum